zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 5. Select **OK** on the New data source blade.

-6. Now, select Index -- Customize target index on the Import data blade.
+6. Now, select **Index Customize target index** on the Import data blade.

 7. On the Index blade, you will be presented with a result of the sampling process, which shows many of our metadata fields, and the suggested indexes.
 The blob indexer can crack open your documents and extract all text into the content field as well.